Yemen minister eludes assassination attempt

 He was named information minister in a coalition government between the opposition and the GPC after Saleh signed a deal to transfer power to his deputy, Abd-Rabbu Mansour Hadi, in a move aimed at averting civil war.

-In southern Yemen, between 12 and 15 people were killed in the aerial attack on militants travelling in two vehicles, a tribal leader told Reuters.
+Between 12 and 15 people were killed in the drone attack on militants travelling in two vehicles, a tribal leader told Reuters.
 The dead included at least four leaders of Yemen-based al Qaeda in the Arabian Peninsula (AQAP), he said.

-Residents said the strike hit the militants overnight east of Lawdar in Abyan province.
+Residents said the drone hit the militants overnight east of Lawdar in Abyan province.
 No civilians were hurt, they said.

 "This can be considered as one of the biggest American strikes because it targeted a large number of al Qaeda leaders at the same time," the tribal leader, who declined to be identified, told Reuters by telephone.